PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 **When this option is disabled and if the products have one single attribute**, their combinations are no longer available and the attribute is hidden.

-For example, the XS attribute and the related product won't be displayed in the following case:
+For example, the "XS" attribute and the related product are not displayed in the following case:

 | Size  |  In stock |
 |---|---|